bLopata/ml-tensorflow/Readme.md

 Clustering algorithms look within the data to determine commanalities within the data which can be used to group similar data items logically.
 To perform clustering on huge or complex datasets, we seek to represent attributes as numbers.
 This could be a product ID to represent a sale item on a website, height, weight, and age to represent people.
 The number of attributes defines the number of axis needed to plot each datapoint; i.e. for n attributes, you will need an n-dimensional hypercube.
 Clustering these numerical representations into similar groups for similar attributes and different groups for attributes which are dissimilar.
 Then the distances between two points in the n-dimensional space can represent the relative similarity or dissimilarity between those points.
 The goal of clustering is to minimize inter-cluster similiarity (similarity between two clusters), and maximize intra-cluster similiarity (similiarity between points in the same group).

+### K-Means Clustering

+Many clustering algorithms for grouping data exist, K-Means clustering is a popular example of a clustering algorithm.
+The objective of K-Means clustering is to determine k number of clusters for n number of data points and optimize the total reconstruction error.
+This is performed by assigning each cluster a centroid and computing the distance between each point to it's centroid.
+The mean of these distances is then computed, and the centroid is then moved to the position of this mean.
+Distances are then computed between each point and all centroids in order to facilitate points moving to a closer centroid.
+This process is then repeated iteratively until points no longer move to another cluster which indicates a convergent model.
+These centroids, also known as reference vectors, are then indicative of every data point within the cluster.

+#### Hyperparameters

+The number of clusters, k, is the primary hyperparameter for K-Means clustering.
+The value for k is determined by varying the number of clusters and computing the total reconstruction error for that model.
+Plotting the total reconstruction error against the value of k and analyzing the graph to find the "elbow" - that is the point at which the total reconstruction error drops dramatically.

+The initial values are the second hyperparameter for K-Means clustering.
+Randomly assigning initial values may impact model convergence and final values dramatically, so analysis of the underlying data could be performed to choose suitable initial values for the model.

+The third hyperparameter is the method for calculating distance.
+Euclidean, mahalanobis, and cosine distances are all options for computing distances each with their own drawbacks.
+For Euclidean distance, the centroid might not coincide with a datapoint.
+Mahalanobis distance requires normalizing each dimension to have equal variance.

 # Labs

 ## Logistic Regression